-(i) conditions (b) (c) and (d) of Rule 10.1 are met; or
+- i. conditions (b) (c) and (d) of Rule 10.1 are met; or - ii. if land use is changing from low intensity dryland farming Low Intensity

-(ii) conditions (a) and (b) of Rule 10.1A are met.

-and

-(b) for changes in land use in the Hurunui catchment above SH 1, the dissolved inorganic nitrogen and dissolved reactive phosphorus load limits specified in Schedule 1 are not exceeded, taking into account limits specified in resource consents; and
+Dryland Farming to another land use, conditions (c) and (d) of Rule 10.1 and conditions (a) and (b) of Rule 10.1A are met; and - f. for changes in land use in the Hurunui catchment above SH 1, the dissolved inorganic nitrogen and dissolved reactive phosphorus load limits specified in Schedule 1 are not exceeded, taking into account limits specified in resource consents; and - g. a water permit has been granted that authorises irrigation on the land and includes conditions that: